 When deciding on what size raised bed to build you need to take a few things into consideration.
 How much space do you have to put raised beds in?
 What types of plants do you want to grow?
 Do the plants have shallow roots or are they root crops that want to grow deep into the soil?
 These are all questions I answered before deciding what size raised bed to build.

-Deciding on what materials to use will depend on how long you would like the raised bed to last and costs.
-I have made my raised beds out of 2 inch x 12 inch x 8 foot Douglas Fir boards from Home Depot.
-Wood costs are currently really high so you might want to consider other alternatives.
-I have seen raised beds made out of wood, cinderblocks, bricks and metal.
-Really it comes down to costs and how you would like your garden to look.
-I didn’t go with anything too fancy because I am more concerned about the food coming out of them then how they actually look.
-Eventually the wood of my garden beds will break down but I can replace the boards if I have to.
+It really comes down to cost and how you would like your garden to look.
+I didn’t go with anything too fancy because I am more concerned about plant capacity over how they actually look.
+Eventually the wood of my garden beds will break down, but I can replace the boards if I have to.
 Cinderblocks, bricks, and metal won’t break down as easily as wood so may last longer in your garden.

 How to Build a Raised Garden Bed